unmeg/unmeg.github.io/_posts/2020-07-08-atx-power-supply-adapter-zj-024.md

 ## Numbers

-When I attach this board to a 550W PENQUIN power supply and probe the terminal blocks with a multimeter, here are the values I am getting on each rail:
+When I attach this board to a 550W PENQUIN power supply and probe the terminal block with a multimeter, here are the values I am getting on each rail:

 +12V: 12.10V